El Gordo de Navidad

 For example, if you want to split your share ticket 10 more times you could charge €2 per each fraction of your subticket.
 A winning ticket would entitle you to 1% of the total winnings on the original ticket.

-The system is unique and creates a much broader payout structure which has kept the loteria De Navidad going for so many years.
+The system is unique and creates a much broader payout structure which has kept the Loteria De Navidad going for so many years.
 They are the second longest running lottery worldwide.
 Most people have bought annual tickets through their entire lives and it has become a joyful holiday tradition.
 In many cases, a full ticket will get sold to a smaller town or village and split up among the residents.
-There have been a few instances where the town ticket was the El Gordo winner and made everyone in town very wealthy.
+There have been a few instances where the town ticket was the El Gordo Christmas Lottery winner and made everyone in town very wealthy.
 There are even pilgrimage trips that are planned for these small towns to buy tickets as they are believed to be good luck.

 Like most National Lotteries, the El Gordo de Navidad has a complex prize structure so that many different people can win a piece of the cash.
 These are the main prize amounts for the main ticket winnings.